heisenbuug/Fashion-MNIST/README.md

 _________________________________________________________________
 ```

-I trained this model on my GTX 150Ti.
+* I trained this model on my GTX 150Ti.

-I use TF 2.0 GPU version.
+* I use TF 2.0 GPU version.

-You can add more layers according to your preference.
+* You can add more layers according to your preference.

-You can obtain the data set from the mentioned link, I used the in build dataset in TF(https://www.tensorflow.org/datasets/catalog/fashion_mnist)
+* I used the in build dataset in TF: https://www.tensorflow.org/datasets/catalog/fashion_mnist